 It’s difficult to argue with robust data, but the rules around making claims related to pharmaceuticals and supplements are complex, regardless of the means of advertising.
 It may be easier to comply with rules in the countries in which they buy offline advertising, but with the pandemic moving many campaigns online, and with the proliferation of social media and photograph sharing, the business can no longer be confident that the content will not reach an audience in a country in which the rules are being breached.

 For example, direct comparison between rival products are acceptable in some jurisdictions such as the US, while in the EU comparative advertising is accepted as long as it does not denigrate competitors’ trademarks or products.
 For social media campaigns, specific restrictions may apply for regulated sectors.
-For example, online campaigns in Italy for over-the-counter products must be authorised by the Italian Health Ministry guidelines and any comments or reactions from users to the sponsored post must be disabled.
+For example, online campaigns in Italy for over-the-counter products must be authorized by the Italian Health Ministry guidelines and any comments or reactions from users to the sponsored post must be disabled.
 Breaching advertising rules in any country can have detrimental financial and reputational consequences.

 While stocks last